 Quick Jumplinks to Navigate the Guide

-- What to see in Mont the Mont St. Michel
+- Going From Paris to Mont St. Michel

 - Choosing Between Self Visits & Guided Tours